Please Note: Links have been updated below for the 2017/18 academic year.

 - Select the option for Peer Review at the bottom of the Self-Review form.

-- You will receive an email when a peer review is completed for you to see in the Exemplary Course Program review system.
+- You will receive an email when the peer reviews are completed.
 This part of the process is dependent on the availability of peer reviewers, but it typically takes 3-4 weeks.

 - Use the feedback to improve your course.
 You are welcome to make changes to the course and repeat the process.